AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 write them ourselves, in the Ada source code, using machine-code insertions (MCI).
-The rationale was that the code generator will make reasonable assumptions, including the assumption that performance is of uppermost importance, but these assumptions can conflict with device requirements.
+The rationale was that the code generator will make reasonable assumptions, including the assumption that performance is of uppermost importance, but that these assumptions can conflict with device requirements.

 For example, the code generator might not issue the specific sequence of